solyarisoftware/blomming_api/README.md

 Consist of:

 1. The *blomming_api* rubygem code, containing basic API client access logic (the Blomming API wrapper layer).
-Runtime available at the [rubygems repository](http://rubygems.org/gems/blomming_api).
+Gem available at the [rubygems repository](http://rubygems.org/gems/blomming_api).

-The idea behind the project is to supply some HTTP Blomming API wrapper/helpers to Ruby language applications developer.
+The idea behind the project is to supply some HTTP Blomming API wrapper/helpers to Ruby language applications developer, wrapping multipart/form-data or JSON payload encoding with Ruby hashes data structures.

 In the sketch here below the usual client / server architecture:

 					.-------------------------.